 What is an Institutional Landlord?

-Doesn’t matter to us because the toolkit is fundamentally the same.
+It doesn’t matter to us because the toolkit is fundamentally the same.

 PropTech is a new field in technology.
-They’ve come to property industry because there is a lot of opportunities.
+They’ve come to the property industry because there is a lot of opportunities.
 It is an industry that has not been digitalized, hasn’t been benefitted from technological innovation.
 Therefore, there is an exponential value to be gained and scope to innovate and expand.
 It’s stimulating and exciting because of the size of the market globally.

 Pivoting a Startup